,

 Assessment

-• daily within class to identify children needing Keep-up support
+• daily within class to identify children needing keep-up support

 • weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings.

-• Summative assessment is used:
+- Summative assessment for Reception and Year 1 is used:

 • every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.